peterjmartinson/writing/DistractedFortune/20250102_MugRedo/draft.md

 [IMAGE QR chart]

-My Trigonometric Functions mug would have been great, except for the ghosting of the text.
+My Trigonometric Functions mug would have been great, except for the bluish ghosting.

 [IMAGE trig functions]